elastio/bon/website/src/guide/contributing.md

 Test your changes with `cargo test`.
 You may add new tests to the `bon/tests/integration` folder.

 If you want to validate that the macro generates a good compile error or warning, then extend the [`trybuild`](https://docs.rs/trybuild/latest/trybuild/) tests in `bon/tests/ui/compile_fail`.
-There are `errors.rs` and `warnings.rs` files where we have all the erroneous code examples.

 ## Docs

 Make sure the documentation reflects your change.
 Add or update the docs in the following places:

 -   Doc comments on `pub` items of the crate.
--   Docs in the `website/docs` folder.
+-   Docs in the `website` folder.
 Markdown files that live in this folder automatically turn into HTML pages of this website during release.

 ## Pull request